 Planning for your photography session can seem overwhelming.
 There are so many factors that can influence your end result and are worth consideration, from clothing and accessories to overall look and feel.
 It is helpful if you consider your goals for the session.

 When you book, I’ll email you a Client Consult Form.
 You may also wish to schedule a pre-session design consultation either in person or over the phone.
-I recommended this if you have specific style ideas for your session, from clothing and accessories to a location other than my private central Dallas studio.
+I recommended this if you have specific style ideas for your session, from clothing and accessories to a location other than my private northwest Dallas studio.

 Photography session style